voxel51/fiftyone/docs/source/teams/installation.rst

 method in the Management SDK.

-Any cloud credentials uploaded via this method will automatically be used by the Teams UI when any user attempts to load media associated with the appropriate provider or specific bucket.
+Any cloud credentials uploaded via this method will automatically be used by the Enterprise UI when any user attempts to load media associated with the appropriate provider or specific bucket.

 .. note::

-    By default, Teams servers refresh their credentials every 120 seconds, so you may need to wait up to two minutes after modifying your credentials via this page in order for the changes to take effect.
+    By default, Enterprise servers refresh their credentials every 120 seconds, so you may need to wait up to two minutes after modifying your credentials via this page in order for the changes to take effect.

 .. note::

-    Users cannot access stored credentials directly, either via the Teams UI or by using the Teams SDK locally.
-The credentials are only decrypted and used internally by the Teams servers.
+    Users cannot access stored credentials directly, either via the Enterprise UI or by using the Enterprise SDK locally.
+The credentials are only decrypted and used internally by the Enterprise servers.